 - Echo Buds

 - Echo devices without a microphone, such as:

 - Echo Wall Clock

-How to Enable Alexa Guard Plus if you have a Ring Protect Plus Plan
+How to Enable Alexa Guard Plus if you have a Ring Protect Plan

-If you already have a Ring Protect Plus Plan and want to enable Alexa Guard Plus, you’ll need the latest version of the Alexa app and Echo software that's up to date.
-Your Alexa app should update iself automatically.
+If you already have Ring Protect Pro or Plus (1st Gen) and want to enable Alexa Guard Plus, you’ll need the latest version of the Alexa app and Echo software that's up to date.
+Your Alexa app should update itself automatically.
 If you need to make sure your Echo device software is updated, click here.